 Step 4: After installing the app, tap on the “Install” option to install the Audible app on your device again.
 Launch the Audible app and see if the crashing problem is fixed.

 In fact, Audible audiobooks are saved in cache files and therefore are playable on the Audible app.
 Therefore, to convert Audible audiobooks, you need converter software, and luckily we have just the perfect tool for you.
-The Audible Audiobook Converter is a leading Audible downloader tool designed to download and convert AA/AAX audiobooks to lossless M4A, MP3, M4B, AC3 audio files.
+The Audible Audiobook Converter is a leading Audible downloader tool designed to download and convert AA/AAX audiobooks to lossless M4A, MP3, M4B, and AC3 audio files.

-This way, it becomes possible to play them on any software and device such as MP3 player, iPod, etc. The smart converter software offers unmatched processing and conversion speeds.
+This way, it becomes possible to play them on any software and device such as an MP3 player, iPod, etc. The smart converter software offers unmatched processing and conversion speeds.
 Using the app, you can download large audiobooks and split them into chapters or by duration.
-Besides, the Audible Convert supports batch audiobook conversion and saves a lot of time for users.
+Besides, Audible Convert supports batch audiobook conversion and saves a lot of time for users.
 Thanks to its easy-to-use interface, you can download and convert Audible audiobooks into 4 easy steps.

-Key Features of Audiobook downloader:
+Key Features of Audiobook Downloader: